Basic Swift, part 3 - Optionals

 |

-will only exists inside of that code block.
+unwrappedBalancewill only exists inside of that code block.

 Implicitly unwrapped

-We can also do an Implicitly unwrapped options
+We can also do an Implicitly unwrapped options by using the ! on creation.
+This way:

 |